gridaphobe/research-exam/slides.md

 . . .

-But this is tiresome and error-prone!
+But this is tiresome...

+. . .

+> hope that these tests generalize!

 # Outline

 1. Human-generated tests
 2. **Machine-enumerated inputs**
-3. Concolic Execution
+3. Dynamic-Symbolic Execution
 4. Type-targeted testing

 # Machine-enumerated inputs